 The container has a capacity of about eight kilograms of waste material-usually enough for several months of printer use.
 The printer application displays a warning message when there are 7.3 kilograms of material in the container, and stops the printing when the net weight reaches 7.8 kilograms.
-Above 7.3 kilograms, the software does not allow you to start a print job (or a printing activity) until you replace the waste container.
-You can monitor the weight of the waste container in the Maintenance screen of the printer interface.
+Above 7.3 kilograms, the software does not allow you to start a printing job or activity until you replace the waste container.

+You can monitor the weight of the waste container in the Printer Indicators display in the printer interface.